pingcap/blog/squashed-bugs-served-hot-and-fresh-with-failure-rate-heatmaps.md

 Projects such as [RAGS](http://vldb.org/conf/2007/papers/industrial/p1243-bati.pdf) and [SQLSmith](https://github.com/anse1/sqlsmith) provide a popular SQL fuzzing framework in the DBMS community.
 For our scenario, we used an open-source stochastic testing framework, [go-randgen](https://github.com/pingcap/go-randgen), to implement SQL fuzzing.

-Users first define a grammar file that contains some Backus–Naur form ([BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form)) grammars for SQL. go-randgen then starts from the "query” statement and randomly traverses the "SQL grammar tree” in the file to generate a SQL query.
+Users first define a grammar file that contains some Backus–Naur form ([BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form)) grammars for SQL. go-randgen then starts from the "query" statement and randomly traverses the "SQL grammar tree" in the file to generate a SQL query.
 This process is shown below as a red line path.

 ![SQL grammar tree](media/sql-grammar-tree.png)
 <center> _SQL grammar tree_ </center>